jackagolli/tendies-maker/README.md

 ```python
 python prepare_data.py -normalize min_max
 ```

+### portfolio.py
+This has code inside to optimize for maximum Sharpe Ratio given a list of tickers.
+Also has some commented code useful for getting options chain for tickers.
+This file is less user friendly and cannot be run with arguments
 ## Contributing
 Pull as needed, branch the code if making any changes.
 Also try to keep track of tasks with issues.